Kehrlann/spring-security-architecture-workshop/6-post-processing/README.md

 introduction, wrapping the `OidcAuthorizationCodeAuthenticationProvider`.
 Notice which type of `Authentication` this provider returns, and find out how to find the e-mail.
 Upon successful authentication, it checks the user's e-mail and throws an `LockedException` when the domain does not match `@corp.example.com`, containing a nice message.
-It's not the correct exception type, but it will do.
+It is not the most descriptive exception - you may want to implement your own `AuthenticationException`, and call it `InvalidEmailDomainException` or something similar.

 ---